LogtalkDotOrg/logtalk3/manuals/sources/refman/methods/phrase_1.rst

    phrase(NonTerminal)

-This non-terminal takes a non-terminal or a grammar rule body and parses it using the current implicit list of tokens.
+This non-terminal takes a non-terminal or a grammar rule body and parses it using the implicit difference list of tokens.
 A common use is to wrap what otherwise would be a naked variable in a grammar rule body.

 Modes and number of proofs